 Catherine, one of the most beautiful and elegant ladies in Hollywood, looked stunning as she walked down the aisle with her father by her side.
 She wore a custom, v-necked white dress and a diamond tiara.
 Michael wore a black and white tuxedo with a white bow tie.

 The reception was held in the Grand Ballroom where guests were greeted with a 20 foot magnolia tree, decorated with almost 1,000 tulips.
 Violinists played while guests dined on Welsh lamb, terrine of foie gras and clam chowder.

-Art Garfunkel and Bonnie Tyler later entertained the wedding party with live performances.
+Art Garfunkel and Bonnie Tyler later entertained the guests with live performances.

 Michael and Catherine

 Musician Sir Elton John married his long time partner David Furnish on December 2014, after same sex marriage was finally legalized in the United Kingdom.
-The pair had been in a civil partnership since December 2005 and the date of their wedding chosen to coincide with their 9th anniversary together.
+The pair had been in a civil partnership since December 2005 and the date was chosen to coincide with their 9th anniversary together.

 Joining the couple for the ceremony at their home in England were David Beckham, Hugh Grant, Elizabeth Hurley, David Williams and Ed Sheeran.

 After the vows were exchanged, it was time for the reception and lunch.
 Guests dined on ribs and mushroom soup with cake and chocolate pudding for dessert.

 Hearts the world over were broken when Hollywood super star Brad Pitt married Jennifer Aniston in Malibu, California, on the 29th of July 2000.